WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ## Recommendations and best practices

 - While querying data or performing aggregations, it is recommended to use fields belonging to only a single data type.
+Ex: In a taskDetails query, it is recommended to use fields either from CSR or from CAR and not from both.
+Similarly, for AgentSession query, it is recommended to use fields either from ASR or from AAR.

 - It is recommended to use the _taskDetails_ query for any Task related data instead of the older _task_ query.